DanHarJor/GENE_UncertaintyQuantification_NeuralNetworkSurrogate/DEEPlasma/Parameters.md

 _
 trpeps:_ trpeps [real 0.0]: inverse aspect ratio at the flux tube position, ϵ = r/R. This confuses me since the aspect ratio is supposed to change for each device not flux tube position.
 I would guess that the tokamak minor radius r is exchanged for the flux tube radial position when computing aspect ratio.
 This is dependant on the parameters x0 and R. I suggest trpeps is calculated.

 **Mag Geometry**

+Should be computed with Helena with the density and temperature profiles.

 I would like the surrogate to take as input the magnetic equilibrium.
 For now the miller geometry you sent will be used.